jonocarroll/wp_content/_drafts/2019-02-22-forcatsfct_match.md

 <!-- /wp:more -->

 <!-- wp:paragraph -->
-<p>It began with a tweet, recalling a surprise I encountered that day during some routine data processing</p>
+<p>It began with <a href="https://twitter.com/carroll_jono/status/971093803099541504?ref_src=twsrc%5Etfw">a tweet</a>, recalling a surprise I encountered that day during some routine data processing</p>
 <!-- /wp:paragraph -->

 <!-- wp:quote -->